MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/power-bi-personalize-visuals.md

 :::image type="content" source="media/power-bi-personalize-visuals/power-bi-personalize-compare-measures.png" alt-text="Compare measures":::

 ### Change aggregations
-You can change how a measure is computed by changing the aggregation in the **Personalize** pane. (for an implicit measure)
+You can change how a measure is computed by changing the aggregation in the **Personalize** pane.

 :::image type="content" source="media/power-bi-personalize-visuals/power-bi-personalize-change-aggregation.png" alt-text="Change aggregations":::